Pedro-PFerreira/RVA/ARProject/Docs/CapyDefenders.md

 - The player can choose from three different difficulty levels that define the number of enemies spawned and their spawn speed.
 The player is prompted to choose the difficulty everytime they start a new game.

-- When a game ends, a new sceen is shown, indicating the win or loss of the player, wheter if the winning condition is verified or not. #TODO reescrever esta frase
+- When a game ends, a new sceen is shown, indicating the win or loss of the player, wheter if the winning condition is verified or not.

 <div style="texts-align: center;">
   <img src="./Images/Victory%20Menu.png" alt="Fig 4- Vicory screen" width="200"/>